You are here

 - The level of administrative resources available to the PI/study team to manage/coordinate the project

-- Whether the U-M PI holds the funding grant
+- Whether U-M PI is the direct recipient of the federal grant

 When ceding to an external IRB (whether commercial or other institutional partner), the U-M study team: